zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - `skip`: optional(int)  - number records to skip (`0` by default)
   - `take`: optional(int)  - number records to take (all records are returned by default)
 - CLI command:
-    -   `zblcli query compliance all-revoked-models.... `
+    -   `dclcli query compliance all-revoked-models.... `
 - REST API:
     -   GET `/compliance/revoked`
         - optional query parameter `certification_type` can be passed to filter by certification type.